-Research contracts with industry sponsors or partners
+- Research contracts with industry sponsors or partners

 Research agreements between WMU and outside entities encompass a wide variety of forms and purposes.
 They cover applied research, evaluation, training, demonstrations, material transfers, confidentiality terms, equipment loans and more.
 Outgoing subawards and subcontracts fall into this area.
 Research contracts are legally binding on WMU and negotiated to formalize a range of partnerships.
 It is a legal document detailing the obligations of the two parties over the lifetime of the research project.
 Specific deliverables and milestones to be met are highlighted and dictate how the contracting parties will interact with each other.

 Contracts may be referred to by different names, including the following: agreement, purchase order, subaward, memorandum of understanding and letter agreement, to name a few.
 However, when the subject and content of the document includes specific terms and conditions governing the research enterprise, it is considered by WMU to be a research contract.
 As such, WMU is considered to be the contracting party, not the principal investigator; this means all contracts must be reviewed and accepted by the institution before acceptance.
 The nature of the proposed project may dictate who else shall review and influence the language codified in the contract.

-The Office of the Vice President for Research administers agreements, usually funded, related to sponsored research activity, engagement and instruction.
+The Office of Research and Innovation administers agreements, usually funded, related to sponsored research activity, engagement and instruction.
 The office handles research agreements with industrial sponsors, including private sponsors and nonprofits such as foundations.
 It also deals with subcontracts from industrial sponsors to the University, material transfer agreements and confidentiality agreements.

 Begin work on a Research Contract